-We’re proud that students, faculty, staff, alumni and journalists want to share about our College.
-Doing so in a consistent manner helps make our stories, achievements and brand more recognizable.
+We’re proud that students, faculty, staff, and alumni, and journalists want to share about our college.
+Doing so in a consistent manner helps make our stories, achievements, and brand more recognizable.
 The guidelines below are meant to elevate the reputation of the college and assist those who are just learning about us to easily find out more.

 The University of Tennessee, Knoxville’s College of Education, Health, and Human Sciences (CEHHS).

 The College of Education, Health, and Human Sciences at the University of Tennessee, Knoxville (CEHHS).